-John Boyega from Star Wars fame will front the series, airing later this year, which centres around London’s West Indian community from the late 1960s to the mid-1980s.
+John Boyega – of Star Wars fame – will front the series, airing later this year, which centres around London’s West Indian community from the late 1960s to the mid-1980s.

 Letita Wright from Black Panther, Black Mirror’s Malachi Kirby and Line of Duty actress Rochenda Sandall also star in the landmark series which is inspired by real-life people.